Germany must play active military role, says defense minister | DW | 07.11.2019

 Washington has notably pushed for significant increases to defense spending, long considered a divisive move in the German public.

-Kramp-Karrenbauer's comments come hours before US Secretary of State Mike Pompeo arrives in Germany for commemorations marking 30 years since the fall of the Berlin Wall.
+Kramp-Karrenbauer's comments came hours before US Secretary of State Mike Pompeo arrived in Germany for commemorations marking 30 years since the fall of the Berlin Wall.

 ls/rt (dpa, AFP)